 Dental sealants protect your teeth against cavities.
 Dental cavities are one of the most common dental problems.
 Dental cavities are caused by bacteria that forms when food accumulates on the chewing surfaces of the back teeth – the molars and premolars.
 The best dental sealants from Heritage Trace Dental will guarantee a beautiful smile!

 What are dental sealants?

 As mentioned previously, dental sealants are a way to protect your teeth form decay and subsequent dental cavities.
 They are a plastic coating that is applied to the chewing surfaces of your premolars and molars (where the decay occurs most often) so that the acid produced by bacteria cannot corrode the surface of your teeth.
 Sealants effectively ‘seal off’ your teeth from bacterial attack.

 While a thorough brushing and regular flossing will be able to clean your teeth and remove food particles from the smooth surfaces of the teeth, the bristles of the bushes cannot reach into the grooves and depressions of the back teeth.
 This causes the food particles to accumulate in these grooves and ultimately cause tooth decay.

 Dental sealants prevent teeth from ever decaying whereas dental fillings are a remedy for teeth in the process of decaying.
 Tooth decay and dental cavities permanently damage the teeth and even though a dental cavity is usually filled with dental filling, they are not permanent.
 The drilling needed to apply the dental fillings will weaken the teeth further.
 Thus, dentists recommend dental sealants.

 How are sealants applied?

 Dental sealants are very easy to apply and take anywhere from 5 to 45 minutes depending on the number of teeth needed to be sealed.
 The process is painless and you can eat within 2 hours of the procedure.
 You will also feel no discomfort or pain after the procedure.

 - The teeth are cleaned to remove any residual food particles.
-This process also lets the dentist know if the teeth are already damaged from bacteria and whether you need other dental care.
+This process also lets the dentist know if the teeth are already damaged from bacteria and whether you need further dental care.